ItsMeSKKYZ3R/AnimatyJS/README.md

 ## 🚀 Features

 -   You can add some animation with fade on in and out.
--   You can make your text to rainbow.
+-   You can make your text to rainbow. :x:
 -   You can see if your text is visible actually

 ## 🚀 v1.1